 Depression

-Depression is characterized by maintaining a state of deep sadness and loss of interest for a time, generally between 4 to 6 months.
-Depression can be accompanied by other symptoms such as irritability, tiredness, sleep problems, difficulty concentrating, memory problems and suicidal thoughts.
+Depression is characterized by a persistent state of profound sadness and loss of interest for a period of time, usually between four and six months.
+Depression can be accompanied by other symptoms such as irritability, fatigue, sleep problems, difficulty concentrating, memory problems, and suicidal thoughts.

 Anxiety

-Anxiety is a normal emotion that is accompanied by bodily reactions (muscle tension, sweating, trembling, rapid breathing, headache, chest or back pain, palpitations, diarrhea, sleep disorders) and is activated when there are signs of danger.
-The two most well-known types of anxiety are generalized anxiety and panic disorders.
+Anxiety is a normal emotion accompanied by bodily reactions (muscle tension, sweating, trembling, labored breathing, headache, chest pain, or back pain, palpitations, diarrhea, sleep disturbances) and is triggered by signs of danger.
+The two most common types of anxiety are generalized anxiety disorder and panic disorder.

-Generalized anxiety is excessive worry about life events.
-Panic disorders are characterized by the sudden and uncontrollable action of fear or intense discomfort with a sudden onset that can last up to 2 hours.
-It is characterized by the sensation of suffocation, oppression, palpitations, sweating, nausea, dizziness, fainting and fear of dying.
+Generalized anxiety disorder is excessive worry about life events.
+Panic disorders are characterized by sudden, overwhelming fear or intense discomfort that can last up to two hours.
+It is characterized by feelings of suffocation, oppression, palpitations, sweating, nausea, dizziness, fainting, and fear of dying.

 Bipolar disorder

-It is a disease in which on certain occasions the patient experiences deep sadness, apathy or lack of energy (depressive state) and on other occasions they feel euphoric and full of vitality (manic episode).
-In manic states, increased sensory perceptions, difficulty in attention, superficial and meaningless conversation, restlessness and hyperactivity can be observed.
-In the depressive state, sadness, inability to remember things, decreased ability to think, act, move, insomnia or nightmares are observed.
+It is an illness in which the patient sometimes experiences profound sadness, apathy, or lack of energy (depressive state), and at other times feels euphoric and full of vitality (manic episode).
+In manic states, one may observe increased sensory perceptions, difficulty paying attention, superficial and meaningless conversation, restlessness, and hyperactivity.
+In a depressive state, one may experience sadness, an inability to remember things, a decreased ability to think, act, or move, insomnia, or nightmares.

 Substance-induced mood disorder

-Substance abuse or withdrawal (alcohol, cocaine, amphetamines) can generally cause symptoms similar to those of bipolar disorder.
-Once the patient abandons these medications, the patient recovers his mood after passing a period of abstinence.
+Substance abuse or withdrawal (alcohol, cocaine, amphetamines) can often produce symptoms similar to those of bipolar disorder.
+Once the patient stops these medications, their mood returns after overcoming a period of abstinence.

 Schizophrenia

-Schizophrenia is an illness that alters the way of perceiving or interpreting reality, so that the patient can hear or perceive sensations that the rest of us do not perceive (voices, hallucinations), producing in the patient a change of character characterized by demotivation, disinterest and apathy.
+Schizophrenia is a disease that alters the way we perceive or interpret reality.
+This leads to the patient hearing or perceiving sensations that others do not perceive (voices, hallucinations).
+This produces a change in character characterized by lack of motivation, disinterest, and apathy.

 Schizoaffective disorder